Yyoungion/Y10DataScienceProject/PROJECT_DEVELOPMENT.md

 **Apr 7** (Current)
 * Redid the Github Commits.
 I also updated the structure chart to match the my program, such as the addition of a login.

+## Maintenance Questions

+**1**: The pokemon API has different versions.
+The pokemon API version I am using is V2.
+It the pokemon API was to be upgraded, it would become V3.
+Using Try and Except, it would prevent the program from crashing and it should be able to handle errors.

+**2**: In the requirements.txt, it will install the exact version I am using for the program, instead of the latest version, which might have changed what something does.

+**3**: I will first identify the bug.
+I would get error logs, user feedback and screenshots.
+I would then test the program using Unit Testing.
+After identifying where the bug is found, The program will be updated with the bug fixed.

+**4**:  Organise the program by using functions to separate the different parts and functions of the code.
+Having a README will tell users how to use the program, how to install requirements, how to run the code and how the code works.
+Using github, updating the program will be really easy and simple.

+**5**: I feel that my program accuratly reflects the requrements.
+I added extra things along with what was already required in the functional requirements.
+However, I feel that my GUI could have looked better, even if its not mentions in the non-functional requirements.

+**6**: I could have added a encryption for passwords, to increase the security of the login features.

+**7**: I believe that I managed the project time management really well.
+I was not short on time.
+I received a lot of help from stack overflow, with assistance and guides on how to make my ideas happen, especially when I was working on downloading the soundfiles, and playing them, stack overflow helped a lot.
+Other than programing challanges, not many other challanges wer faced during the development process.